CamilaCamacho/baltimore_city_precinct_clustering_by_vote_type/README.md

 ## Business Question
 Define an initial business question
 Define the data-related questions and metrics

+### Maryland Election Data: How are Maryland voting precincts grouped based on how they vote (polls, early voting, absentee, provisional)?

 ### Baltimore City Election Data: How are Baltimore City voting precincts grouped based on voter turnout, number of Democrat/Republican votes, or other related metrics?